 Before starting any DIY project, either big or small, it is important to ensure you have all the required tools to hand.
 There’s nothing worse than getting halfway through a job only to realise you are missing a key component.
 Whether it’s repainting a room, upcycling a piece of furniture or laying a new floor, having all the equipment at hand will make life much easier once you start the job.

 When decorating or rearranging a room on a budget, be resourceful with what you already have around the house.
 Repair any broken items or furniture instead of replacing it.
 Fixing household items is usually very straightforward, especially if you use a suitable epoxy glue.
 When it comes to fixing metal, whether it’s pots and pans or table legs, for example, using a suitable glue will ensure the repair is durable, sturdy and incredibly long-lasting.
 Similarly, there are powerful glue products for materials such as wood and plastic that make household repairs quick and easy.
-Repairing existing items is much cheaper and more eco-friendly than investing in new products, so elect to fix things whenever possible when renovating or decorating your home.
+Builder Create explains that repairing existing items is much cheaper and more eco-friendly than investing in new products, so elect to fix things whenever possible when renovating or decorating your home.